 Here are the five lightweight-to-midweight papers put through identical fountain pen paper tests (same inks, nibs, and conditions).
 Focus is on ghosting (back-side visibility), bleed-through, line fidelity (crispness vs. blooming/feathering), and color delivery.
 More details and close-up images follow in the test sections below.

-- Tomoe River (52gsm)(shown is my 2023-2025 batch): Tomoe river paper is a cult favorite for a reason.
-Good batches (not all batches were created equal) of tomoe river paper and tomoe river paper S consistently perform in line fidelity, are surprisingly bleed resistant given the 52gsm, are silky smooth, and do not feather (ever).
-Ghosting is noticeable but that is acceptable given the weight; bleed-through occurs with some wetter inks, which is all papers given enough ink.
-Line fidelity is excellent—crisp and sharp, with strong sheen/shading potential.
-Great for ink showcase and maximum portability, but the ghosting bothers some users.
+Tomoe River (52gsm)(shown is my 2023-2025 batch): Tomoe river paper is a favorite of many for a reason.
+Good batches (not all batches were created equal) of tomoe river paper and tomoe river paper S consistently perform in line fidelity.
+Classic TRP is surprisingly bleed resistant given the 52gsm.
+Its silky smooth and does not feather.
+Ghosting is noticeable but that is acceptable given the weight; bleed-through occurs with some wetter inks, but it does with all papers given enough ink.
+Line fidelity is excellent—crisp and sharp, with strong sheen/shading.
+Great for ink showcase and maximum portability.

-- Delphina: (80gsm) This new paper, only available from Owl Paper, is a top performer.
+Delphina: (80gsm) This new paper, only available from Owl Paper, is one of the most fountain-friendly papers I’ve found.
 Ghosting and bleed are minimal (leading the pack with cosmo air light), with almost no smearing observed even after short dry times.
+I call it magic inklink technology.
+The paper holds the ink in.
 Line fidelity matches Tomoe River—extra-fine lines stay razor-sharp with very low blooming.
-Bright, clean color delivery without bloom or spread.
+Bright, accurate color delivery without bloom or spread.
 Chosen as my 2026 go-to for its balanced performance.

-- Cosmo Air Light (approx. 75–83gsm): Strong bleed resistance (rarely any show-through) and vibrant color pop/sheen thanks to its coating.
+Cosmo Air Light (approx. 75–83gsm): Strong bleed resistance and vibrant color pop/sheen thanks to its coating.
 Ghosting is low.
 However, line fidelity shows blooming on wetter applications, and smearing risk is high because the coated paper (needed for bleed-resistance) means the ink sits on the surface longer.
+It doesn’t seem to matter if you wait several minutes.
+Like Iroful, smearing risk is high.

-- Corona (thin stock): Attractive thin paper with beautiful line fidelity in most cases.
+Corona (thin stock): Attractive thin paper with beautiful line fidelity in most cases.
 Randomly prone to feathering with certain brown or red inks like Pelikan Brilliant Brown (to be fair, red-browns always seem more bleed-prone on all papers).
 Bleed-resistance is strong but ghosting is highest among the 5 papers tested.
+I have to give a shout out to Corona for being a strong contender of Tomoe River paper, even crisper line fidelity, even more impressive given that it is thinner.
+However, it’s going to be even more translucent and occasionally feather (but not as much as many 2025 batches of Tomoe River Paper).

-- Iroful: Delivers very bright, saturated color—Iroful was a standout in vibrancy.
-However, noticeable ink blooming/spread reduces line fidelity for precision writers; the ink was very blobby.
-Ghosting and bleed behave similarly to other mid-range papers.
-Smearing is slightly better than Cosmo Air Light.
+Iroful: Delivers very bright, saturated color—Iroful was a standout in vibrancy.
+However, noticeable ink blooming/spread reduces line fidelity for precision writers; the ink was somehwat blobby.
+Ghosting and bleed behave similarly to other mid-weight papers.
+It tended to smear a little less than Cosmo Air Light.

 In back-of-the-paper close-ups of various inks, ghosting was visible to varying degrees across all papers (common on lightweight stocks), but bleed-through was minimal.
 Cosmo Air Light, Iroful, and Delphina’s performance were the strongest overall, with Cosmo Air Light showing the least visibility and no bleed in most cases.
 Tomoe River had acceptable ghosting for its thinness but more show-through with wetter inks.